Return to Philosophy Web Homepage Title: Introduction to Logic

 ”Trying to explain the historical origins of unfamiliar and puzzling terms like ‘accident’ … seems a hopeless and unrewarding task, not to mention the variety of Latin terms and phrases peppered through the traditional textbook treatments.
 While ignoring exceptions to a rule or qualifications to a generalization did seem important failures to warn students about, nevertheless the complications and puzzles inherent in the standard treatment suggested that it was prudent to bypass this area, restricting coverage to a brief mention of the basic fault, in simple terms.”[18]

-In general, the fallacy of accident described in textbooks today is illustrated by examples arguing from general to specific, genus to species, essence to accident or abstract to concrete terms — all cases where the existence of qualifying circumstances are neglected.
+In general, the fallacy of accident described in textbooks today is illustrated by examples arguing from general to specific, genus to species, essence to accident, absolute to relative, abstract to concrete terms — all cases where the existence of qualifying circumstances are neglected.

 Water is liquid.